meltano/meltano/README.md

 meltano orchestrate
 ```

-After installing `meltano` CLI, you can choose to run meltano against the your project.
+After installing `meltano` CLI, you can choose to run meltano against your project.

 The gitlab-runner project contains a `meltano.yml` file: